droid-php/droid-module-apache-vhost/README.md

 1. Write a virtual host configuration file for each defined website, to each of the hosts.
-2. Create the document root directory of each website on each of the hosts.
+2. Optionally create the document root directory of each website on each of the hosts.
-3. Write a placeholder index page to the document root of each website on each of the hosts.
+3. Optionally write a placeholder index page to the document root of each website on each of the hosts.
 4. Enable each virtual host on each of the hosts.
 5. Instruct Apache to reload its configuration on each of the hosts.